jbis9051/bubble/packages/rust/frontend/README.md

 it means that we have to write every signature four times: once in Rust, once in Objective-C, once in Java, and once in TypeScript.
 Then we have to convert all the parameters back and forth.
 Yikes!

 We eventually will probably want to use some type of code generation tool to solve this problem.
-However, for now we use a a bit of a hack to avoid it.
+However, for now we use a bit of a hack to avoid it.
 We define a single function, `call`, in Rust, Objective-C, Java, and TypeScript.
 This function accepts a single string parameter which is a JSON string.
 The JSON string contains two keys.
 The first key is `method` which is the name of the function to call.
 The second key is `args` which is an array of parameters to pass to the function.